-- (i) Subject to the evidentiary and notice requirements in subclauses (I) and (m) casual employees are entitled to not be available to attend work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency. - (ii) Casual employees who are experiencing family violence are entitled to not be available to attend work, or to leave work in accordance with the provisions of this sub-clause. - (iii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
+- (i) Subject to the evidentiary and notice requirements in subclauses (I) and (m) casual employees are entitled to not be available to attend work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency. - (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
 In the absence of agreement, the employee is entitled to not be available to attend work for up to two working days per occasion.
 The casual employee is not entitled to any payment for the period of non-attendance. - (iii) An employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not to engage a casual employee are otherwise not affected.

-(q) Communicable Diseases Leave
+(g) Communicable Diseases Leave

 - (i) Where an employee has contracted a specified communicable disease, the employee is to be absent from duty for such period as the employer may determine pursuant to paragraph (ii). - (ii) The employer may, after consultation with the Department of Health and Human Services, by notice in writing: - i.
-Specifying a communicable disease for the purposes of sub-clause(i); and - ii.
+Specifying a communicable disease for the purposes of sub-clause (i); and - ii.
 Determine the period for which an employee who has contracted such a disease is required to be absent from duty. - (iii) An employee who is required under sub-clause (i) to be absent from duty is to, on the production of a medical certificate issue by a registered medical practitioner certifying that the employee has contracted a specified communicable disease, be granted leave of absence for the period for which the employee is so required to be absent from duty. - (iv) For the purposes of this clause, "specified communicable disease" means a communicable disease specified by the employer pursuant to sub-clause (ii).

-4. BEREAVEMENT LEAVE
+4. COMPASSIONATE AND BEREAVEMENT LEAVE